muratk3n/thirdwave/en/tweets/2020/week37.md

 the remote and got me to input the code when she wasn’t looking.
 Then she noted the numbers I’d pressed and went through the combinations later.
 I’m both frightened and impressed"

 ---

-"@davidsirota

-Find a life partner as loyal to you as Andrew Cuomo is loyal to his big donors

-'Tax the Ultrarich?
-Cuomo Resists, Even With a $14 Billion Budget Gap -- nytimes.com'"

----